 I’ve never personally played the granddaddy of the genre Rust, but I know its similar in nature to Ark.
 I love Ark, it’s broken, buggy and unbalanced but I love it.
 Those issues aside, the lack of structure is the biggest issue in these two games.
 While both are playable in PvE, both are more or less built for PvP.

-If you are at work, school or sleeping, other players can attack and wipe your base without you even being online to defend it.
+If you are at work, school or sleeping.
+Other players can attack and wipe your base without you even being online to defend it.
 It is an anti-fun mechanic.
 It is not enjoyable to have everything destroyed while you are offline so you can’t even take part in the PvP.
 Its also far less fun to raid an unguarded base, but people will do it because it’s easy and has very little risk.
 We’re programmed to take the path of least resistance, even to the detriment of our own enjoyment.

 These games really want you to assimilate into large tribes who then combat each other for supremacy, in reality, that never happens.
 Instead, a bunch of people form a single large tribe, take over an entire server and refuse to let anyone else play.
 There is some inherent attraction to the pure lawless freedom, but the lack of structure and consequences just doesn’t work in video-game form.
+Sadly many survival sandbox games follow this trend.

 It had some issues where sometimes one faction would blow out the others, but it was a very good attempt to tackle the flaws of the genre.
 Unfortunately, some early exploits were slow at getting fixed which led to a hemorrhage of players.
 Attempting to stem the bleeding they implemented more traditional normal survival servers and PvE servers, ripping the heart and soul from the game and further fragmenting the dwindling player base.
 Today Rend is for all intents and purposes, dead in the water.
 It had a ton of potential, and I’m very sad to see the state that is in.